.

 Gadara

-an ancient city of Palestine southeast of the Sea of Galilee.
-It was one of the Greek cities of the Decapolis
+an ancient city of Palestine southeast of the Sea of Galilee, one of the Greek cities of the Decapolis

 gnash, gnashed, gnashing, gnashes.transitive verbs